 In this course, students express their ideas using the six English language arts: reading, writing, listening, speaking, viewing, and representing.
 The goal of this theme-based course is to provide students with a solid foundation of literacy skills, knowledge, and learning strategies.
 Emphasis is placed on written communication, including exploration, examination, and analysis of the structure of sentences, paragraphs, essays, and longer fiction and non-fiction text.
-Note: English 10F occurs every day for both semesters

-ENGLISH - EN20F
+ENGLISH-EN20F

-This is the second of the two foundation courses and extends literacy skills, knowledge, and learning strategies.
+This course extends literacy skills, knowledge, and learning strategies that students established in English 10F.
 The course continues to emphasize reading comprehension, personal and critical response, interpretation of various text forms and critical and creative thinking.
 Students continue learning to collect, organize, and synthesize information through research and inquiry processes.
 Written communication skills continue to be a focus in EN20F.
 Students create various texts to demonstrate their ability to address a specific audience, for a specific context and purpose.